 Located in Chiang Mai, a walled medieval city in the mountains of Northern Thailand, the U.S. Consulate site is adjacent to a superhighway and part of a private business park.
 The campus design prioritizes the three public faces of the site for representational functions, reserving the northern edge abutting a neighboring superstore, for service and support.

 The U.S. Consulate is inspired by the rich design traditions of Northern Thailand, including elevated terrace homes, modular wood screens, and a strong connection between architecture and landscape.

-  Drawing from these traditions, the Chancery is expressed as a series of independent volumes, at the center of which is a common terrace surrounded by shared programs that support the Consulate community.
+Drawing from these traditions, the Consulate is expressed as a series of independent volumes, at the center of which is a common terrace surrounded by shared programs that support the Consulate community.
 Shaded by a series of louvers and perforated screens, the terrace is landscaped to create two independent seating areas bounded by lush native plantings which recalls the strong tradition of indoor-outdoor living and biophilic design found in Northern Thailand.